Dominik Kaiser: Hannover 96

 On 18 January 2020, Kaiser signed with 2.
 Bundesliga club Hannover 96, after failing to reach an agreement over a contract extension with Brøndby.
 He made his debut on 28 January in a 1–0 away loss to SSV Jahn Regensburg, coming on as a substitute for Marc Stendera in the 59th minute.
 He managed 16 appearances during his first six months at the club, as Hannover ended in 6th place in the league table, well out of competition for promotion.

 Before the 2020–21 season, Kaiser was appointed the new team captain of Hannover 96 by head coach Kenan Koçak, succeeding Marvin Bakalorz in that role, as the latter had left for Denizlispor.
 On 14 September 2020, Kaiser scored his first goal for the club in a 3–2 away win over Würzburger Kickers in the DFB-Pokal after an assist by Marvin Ducksch.
 His first league goal followed shortly after, on 19 September, in a 2–0 win home at Niedersachsenstadion over Karlsruher SC, again after an assist by Ducksch.

+Retirement

+After being a free agent for a couple of months, Kaiser announced in German media, that he would retire from professional football.

+After a few months he announced that he would indeed return to the world of football, working in the scouting departement of RB Leipzig, the club where he spent the majority of his career.

 Personal life

 Kaiser has an older brother, Steffen, who works as a doctor in Esslingen.
-Growing up, Kaiser supported Bayern Munich.
-He said he goes to church.

 Outside of football, Kaiser also practices Judo.